Cambodian genocide: United States bombing campaign

 From 1970 to 1973, a massive United States bombing campaign against the Khmer Rouge devastated rural Cambodia.
-An earlier U.S. bombing campaign of Cambodia began on 18 March 1969 with Operation Breakfast, but U.S. bombing in Cambodia had commenced years before that.
+An earlier U.S. bombing campaign of Cambodia began on 18 March 1969 with Operation Menu, but U.S. bombing in Cambodia had commenced years before that.

 The number of Cambodian civilian and Khmer Rouge deaths caused by U.S. bombing is disputed and difficult to disentangle from the broader Cambodian Civil War.
 Estimates range from 30,000 to 500,000.
-Sliwinski estimates that approximately 17% of total civil war deaths can be attributed to U.S. bombing, noting that this is far behind the leading causes of death, as the U.S. bombing was concentrated in underpopulated border areas.
+Sliwinski estimates that 17% of total civil war deaths can be attributed to U.S. bombing, noting that this is far behind the leading causes of death, as the U.S. bombing was concentrated in underpopulated border areas.
 Ben Kiernan attributes 50,000 to 150,000 deaths to the U.S. bombing.

 The relationship between the United States' massive bombing of Cambodia and the growth of the Khmer Rouge in recruitment and popular support has been a matter of interest to historians.
-Some scholars, including Michael Ignatieff, Adam Jones and Greg Grandin, have cited the United States intervention and bombing campaign from 1965 to 1973 as a significant factor that led to increased support for the Khmer Rouge among the Cambodian peasantry.
+Some scholars, including Michael Ignatieff, Adam Jones, and Greg Grandin, have cited the United States intervention and bombing campaign from 1965 to 1973 as a significant factor in increasing the Cambodian peasantry's support for the Khmer Rouge.
 According to Ben Kiernan, the Khmer Rouge "would not have won power without U.S. economic and military destabilization of Cambodia. ...
 It used the bombing's devastation and massacre of civilians as recruitment propaganda and as an excuse for its brutal, radical policies and its purge of moderate communists and Sihanoukists."

 Pol Pot biographer David P. Chandler writes that the bombing "had the effect the Americans wanted—it broke the Communist encirclement of Phnom Penh", but also accelerated the collapse of rural society and increased social polarization.
 Craig Etcheson agrees that U.S. intervention increased recruitment for the Khmer Rouge but disputes that it was a primary cause of the Khmer Rouge victory.
 According to William Shawcross, the United States bombing and ground incursion plunged Cambodia into the chaos that Sihanouk had worked for years to avoid.